cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 just hours before a whistleblower's revelations to the Observer newspaper triggered the current scandal over improper use of data.

+The death toll on Scottish sheep farms has seen a sharp increase following spells of heavy snow this winter, according to official figures.

 | whistleblower
 | whistle-blower [告密者，揭发者]
 | Definition: a whistleblower is someone who finds out that the organization they are working for is doing something immoral or illegal and tells the authorities or the public about it.